 Width: 2.5

-2. Practice.
+Length: at about .3 if I were to guess since it's over in the buttonhole stitch area - Practice.
 You don't want to mess up your actual applique so take a few minutes to practice turning convex and concave curves as well as some inside and outside corners.
 You'll find you need to lift the presser foot and pivot slightly as your turn the curves.

 (Here's my practice)